syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-PDF.md

 ''' <param name="args">Retrieves the unavailable font name and receives the substitute font stream for conversion. </param>
-Private Sub SubstituteFont(ByVal sender As Object, ByVal args As SubstituteFontEventArgs) ' Sets the alternate font when a specified font is not installed in the production environment If args.OriginalFontName = "Arial Bold" AndAlso args.FontStyle = FontStyle.Bold Then
+Private Sub SubstituteFont(ByVal sender As Object, ByVal args As SubstituteFontEventArgs) ' Sets the alternate font when a specified font is not installed in the production environment If args.OriginalFontName = "Arial" AndAlso args.FontStyle = FontStyle.Bold Then
     args.AlternateFontStream = New FileStream("cambriab.ttf", FileMode.Open)
 args.AlternateFontName = "Arial"
 ElseIf args.OriginalFontName = "Arial" AndAlso args.FontStyle = FontStyle.Regular Then